GemCityTECH/new-to-tech-bad-calculator/README.md

-# New To Tech Sorting
+# New To Tech Refactoring

 A downselect of [python-code-disasters](https://github.com/sobolevn/python-code-disasters) to support a New To Tech session on refactoring and code review for [Gem City Tech](https://gemcity.tech/).